I rise from my worst disasters. I turn, I change.

 Younger parts of the system are invited and kept in mind throughout the book.
 For those who are more advanced or highly trauma-literate, this may not be your preferred workbook, but it is the perfect safe and gentle introduction to a process that can itself be traumatic, scary, and overwhelming - particularly when on your own.

-➣ Amongst Ourselves: A Self-Help Guide to Living with Dissociative Identity Disorder by Tracy Alderman and Karen Marshall — This is one of the only workbooks that we know of that's specific to those with Dissociative Identity Disorder.
-The above workbook will still definitely facilitate so much of the PTSD side of your disorder, but this will really engage with the other side.
-It is dated (it's from the early 90s), so some of the information is likely out of touch with the current understanding of DID and structural dissociation, but it's still likely to help facilitate many of the basic tools necessary in treating DID - like getting to know your system, internal communication and beginning to gain internal cooperation.
+➣ Amongst Ourselves: A Self-Help Guide to Living with Dissociative Identity Disorder by Tracy Alderman and Karen Marshall — This was one of the first workbooks to be specifically written for those with Dissociative Identity Disorder.
+It is a bit dated [from the early 90s], so some of the information is perhaps a but out of touch with the current understanding of DID and structural dissociation, but it's still able to facilitate many of the basic tools utilized in DID treatment - like getting to know your system, internal communication, and beginning to gain internal cooperation.

 ➣ Becoming Yourself: Overcoming MC and RA by Alison Miller — This workbook has the highest specificity for whom it will apply, and that is for the subset of survivors who have RA/MC or organized abuse backgrounds.
 This is truly one of the most comprehensive, informative and interactive books on the subject at all, let alone workbooks.
-Given the prevalence of treatment providers specializing in this area is dramatically less than the very limited C-PTSD and DID/OSDD therapists, this could be your greatest tool to understand what has happened to you and continues to happen to you.
+Given the prevalence of treatment providers specializing in this area is dramatically less than the very limited C-PTSD and DID/OSDD providers, this could be the greatest tool to understand what has happened to you and continues to happen to you internally.

-This includes: helping you determine what is likely real from the things that were not, learn who is inside and how they are arranged, understand programming and how to protect yourself against it, as well as more fully digest both broad and nuanced aspects of your healing.
-That applies even if you have a therapist and use it in combination with your therapy.
-But, it is a really tremendous asset if you have no one you can turn to or trust.
+This includes things like: helping you determine what is likely real from things that were not, learn who is inside and how they are arranged, understand programming and how to better protect yourself against it, as well as how to more fully digest both broad and nuanced aspects of your healing.
+That applies even if you have a therapist and are using it in combination with your therapy.
+But, this is a really tremendous asset if you have no one you can turn to or trust.

 ➣ The Body Keeps the Score by Bessel van der Kolk — After a little thought, we decided to add this book in here, too, even though it's an exception (as it’s not a workbook and will not interact with you therapeutically).
-This book is still a remarkable instrument in teaching you the neurology behind your disorder, which can help you look at your wellness and your body entirely differently.
-As it turns out, that's pretty important.
+This book is still a remarkable instrument in teaching you the neurology behind trauma, which can help you view and interact with your wellness and your body entirely different.
+As it turns out, that's pretty important!

 This book demonstrates things from a scientifically proven and physiologic perspective as he explicates the power and necessity of physical movement - amongst other things - in trauma survivors' recovery. van der Kolk firmly delineates through examples and evidence how much a survivor can begin to heal their mind by being intentional about their physical movement - even without talk therapy.
-How could we NOT include it in a list of resources for "starting to heal without a therapist"?
-Knowing there are things you can definitely do to help yourself now is invaluable!
+Knowing there are things you can definitely do to help yourself now, in this time without a therapist, is invaluable!

-Unfortunately, any resource or book is going to cost money, and any workbook that is helping guide your treatment will be even more expensive.
-We recognize this and know that it may not be a cost you can tackle yourself - even after scouting those selling them at discounted prices.
-If you find yourself in this place, please don't hesitate to contact us and see how we may be able to help!
-You are the perfect survivor for our Therapy Box Project and we can’t wait to bring the support you deserve to your doorstep!
+Unfortunately, any resource or book is going to cost money, and any workbook that is helping to guide your treatment will be even more expensive.
+We recognize this and know that it may not be a cost you can tackle yourself, even after scouting those at discounted prices.
+If you find yourself in this place, please don't hesitate to contact us and see if we may be able to help!
+You may actually be the perfect survivor for our Therapy Box Project and we can’t wait to bring the support you deserve to your doorstep!

-One final note: Even if you think there are no treatment providers in your area treating complex trauma or dissociative disorders - or if you think it's not worth contacting us for help because everyone is booked - please reconsider!
-We might be able to help you locate one you didn't even realize was available, as many don't advertise themselves as such.
-Give it a shot, the worst that happens is we know it's an area that really needs our attention for education and awareness!
-But you may just discover there’s someone waiting just for you or that you’re uniquely qualified for our therapy boxes!
-There’s no way to lose :)
+One final note: Even if you think there are no treatment providers in your area who treat complex trauma or dissociative disorders, or think all are currently booked, please reconsider!
+We might be able to help you locate someone you didn’t know was there, as many don't advertise themselves as working with trauma publicly.
+Give it a try!
+The worst that happens is we discover that's an area really in need of our attention, more education and awareness!
+But, you may just discover there’s someone right there waiting for you or that the voices on the other end could offer more comfort and support than you thought possible.
+We’re in this together :)